wkillerud/some-sass/CONTRIBUTING.md

 ### Browser version

-This extension also works in the browser.
+This extension also works with VS Code in the browser.
 It works more or less the same as the regular Node version, except it doesn't have direct access to the file system.

 To work around this, [the server](https://github.com/wkillerud/vscode-scss/blob/main/server/src/file-system-provider.ts) makes requests to [the client](https://github.com/wkillerud/vscode-scss/blob/main/client/src/client.ts), which then uses the [FileSystem API](https://code.visualstudio.com/api/references/vscode-api#FileSystem) to work with files and directories, before sending the result back to the server.